Beyoncé 2024 NFL Halftime Show: Critical reception

 The New York Times' Lindsay Zoladz lauded the "impressive" production design of the show, describing it as "magnificently artful in its staging, background details and composition" and reflective of its concept as a "big-tent reimagining of country music and Southern culture".
 Zoladz added that the show was a "stunning showcase" of a large number of musicians, dancers and extras "that rivaled a cinematic blockbuster", with Beyoncé being eager to share the spotlight with rising Black country artists and local performers.
 Writing for Rolling Stone, Larisha Paul also praised the show's dynamic production design, highlighting the use of floating platforms, horses, special guests, a denim-covered pickup truck, and a marching band, as well as flower-covered carriages, which was an homage to those used in the earliest Juneteenth parades in Texas from 1895 to the early 1900s.

 Viewership

 The halftime show broke several viewership records.
 It helped the game become the most-watched NFL game on record since 2001, with U.S. live viewership peaking at 27 million during Beyoncé's performance.
 Netflix's chief content officer Bela Bajaria called it a "record-breaking day" and "the best Christmas gift we could have delivered".
 Within 10 days, a further 50 million people had watched the Beyoncé Bowl special on Netflix.
+As of February 25, 2026, Beyoncé's halftime show has been removed from her official YouTube channel as well as the official NFL YouTube channel.
+The Christmas Halftime show is also no longer available to stream on Netflix.
+This has occurred with no prior explanation.